rebeccatraceyt/Kryan/README.md

 ### Design
 #### Colour Scheme
-The main colours used throughout the website are a mixture of Black and White with Red accents.
+The main colours used throughout the website are a mixture of Black and White, with Red accents.

 The chosen colour scheme is a reflection of the artist's look and feel.

 #### Typography
 The pairing of the fonts [Roboto](https://fonts.google.com/specimen/Roboto) and [Lato](https://fonts.google.com/specimen/Lato) is used throughout the website with Sans Serif as the fallback font in case of import failure.

 For features that needed to be highlighted, such as the featured single on the Homepage, the font [Montserrat](https://fonts.google.com/specimen/Montserrat) was used, with Sans Serif as the fallback.
-This was in order to create a consistency with the digital artwork of the single release
+This was in order to create a consistency with the digital artwork of the single's release.

 #### Imagery
 The selected imagery is modern and cohesively aesthetic, reflecting the artist's look and feel.